IMPACT DC Improving Pediatric Asthma Care in the District of Columbia

-We believe that community education is valuable to bring high quality care and education beyond the hospital and clinic walls.
+We believe that community education is valuable to bring high-quality care and education beyond the hospital and clinic walls.
 IMPACT DC staff participates throughout the year in community outreach, providing information and education through health fairs, school-based programs and other educational and advocacy events.
-For more information on these activities, visit our outreach homepage.
+For more information on these activities, visit our outreach page.

 Other program goals are to understand why so many children have asthma and to ultimately reduce the number of children that suffer from the disease.
 Since 2001, we have monitored pediatric asthma visits to emergency rooms and hospitalizations within the District of Columbia.
 A report with the most recent data from 2002-2009 is available online, along with additional information on current IMPACT DC research activities.